There are many places in PYXI where you can include Calculations. These can be as simple or as sophisticated as you need.

 Calculations are evaluated in the context of a particular record.
 This depends on the circumstances in which the calculation is used.

 The simplest form of Calculation is the name of a single field of the current record.
 More sophisticated calculations can use Functions – each argument to a function is itself a Calculation.
-Functions can, of course, be nested to any required level, although if an individual calculation contains lots of nesting, this is usually a good indication that you should consider breaking the logic down into separate Calculated Fields, or calculate and store some of the values in fields using Rules.
+Functions can, of course, be nested to any required level, although if an individual calculation contains lots of nesting, this is usually a good indication that you should consider breaking the logic down into separate Calculated Fields, or calculate and store some of the values in fields using Automations.

 As a Developer user, you will find a Playpen option at the bottom-left of every record page.